 Question 1 - Can Skincare Cause Hives?

-3) Know yourself – Try out different products, but if they cause adverse reactions, discontinue using them immediately!
+3) Try out different products, but if they cause adverse reactions, discontinue using them immediately!

-4) Always consult a physician or dermatologist if you’re using a product for a health condition, or if you think a product you are using is having negative effects on your skin.
+4) Always consult a physician or dermatologist if you’re using a product for a health condition, or if you think a product you are using is producing the negative effects on your skin.

 Question 2 - What Skin Care Is Best for Anti Aging?